JeremieCrinon/login/README.md

 ### Roles
 One or multiple roles can be assigned to a user.
 Here is a list of each role and what they do :
 - admin: Gives all permissions to the user.
-- user: It can be given to the user depending on the back-end.
+- user: It may be given to the user depending on the back-end.
 It gives no permissions at all.
-- new_account: Tells that it is a new_account, the user does not have the permission to do anything except call the `/modify-new-account` route.
+- new_account: Tells that it is a new account, the user does not have the permission to do anything except call the `/modify-new-account` route.
 - unverified_email: Tells that the email hasn't been verified, the user does not have the permission to do anything except call the `verify-email` route and the `/edit-email` route.
 - edit_users: Grants the permission to create, read, update, and delete other users.